Follow these steps to help you prepare for an emergency or disaster with your child’s special health care needs or disability in mind.

 Create a Plan

-The first step to creating an emergency plan is to sit down and talk with your family about different types of emergencies, how to prepare for them, and brainstorm ideas of how to care for your child with special needs during an emergency.
+The first step to creating an emergency plan is to sit down and talk with other parents and/or caregivers in your family about different types of emergencies, how to prepare for them, and brainstorm ideas of how to care for your child with special needs during an emergency.

 Reflect and plan for your child’s needs if there was:

-- No water, electricity, telephone, heat, air conditioning, or refrigeration
+- No water, electricity, Wi-Fi, cell service, heat, air conditioning, or refrigeration

 - No local access to prescription refills or health products